oadams/Fst.jl/README.md

 Ongoing discussion of design questions and decisions (tentative or strong) are found in design-questions.txt.

-Ideas and criticism is welcome!
+Ideas and criticisms are welcome!
 Go ahead and open an issue.

 [![Build Status](https://travis-ci.org/oadams/Fst.jl.svg?branch=master)](https://travis-ci.org/oadams/Fst.jl)